Post45-Data-Collective/openrefine-reconciliation-service/README.md

 The tool currently works as an extension of the software application **[OpenRefine](https://openrefine.org/)**, which makes it accessible to those with and without computational experience.
 It includes a user-friendly, human-in-the-loop interface for manually evaluating matches, defining _Works_ (e.g., whether to include translations or not), and configuring the behavior of the service (e.g., matching all possible editions or just the best one).

 The tool can also serve as a **bridge to computational text analysis**.
 A HathiTrust Volume ID can be used to computationally access the full text (for public domain works) or "bags of words" (for in-copyright works) for any text that is held by the HathiTrust Digital Library.
 This enable users to move from metadata to full computational text analysis.

-- **Who is this for?** Digital humanities researchers, librarians, metadata specialists, and more!
-- **What does it do?** Finds, clusters, and enriches records for books.
-Adding ISBNS, HathiTrust IDs, subject headings, descriptions, page counts, publication dates, and more.

 ## Installing OpenRefine